What to Expect on Sunday Morning

-An usher just inside the sanctuary provides an order of service pamphlet.
-Hearing assist devices are available on the usher’s table.
+An usher just inside the sanctuary is available to answer questions and hearing assist devices are available on the usher’s table.

 Elements in the service vary from Sunday to Sunday, but in general:

 – The church bell rings a few minutes before the service.

 -A musical prelude moves us into the sacred time and space.

 – Welcoming words and lighting the chalice, the symbol of our faith, lead us into the hour of respite and transformation

 – During the service, we may sing hymns, folk music, and popular music.